-"In other countries the struggle has been to gain liberty; in England, to preserve it."-ALISON.
+"In other countries, the struggle has been to gain liberty; in England, to preserve it."-ALISON.

-THE COMING OF THE NORMANS
+THE COMING OF THE NORMANS.

-THE KING versus THE BARONS
+THE KING versus THE BARONS.

-BUILDING THE NORMAN SUPERSTRUCTURE - THE AGE OF FEUDALISM
+BUILDING THE NORMAN SUPERSTRUCTURE. - THE AGE OF FEUDALISM.

-NORMAN SOVEREIGNS
+NORMAN SOVEREIGNS.

-WILLIAM I, 1066-1087.
-WILLIAM II, 1087-1100.
-HENRY I, 1100-1135.
-STEPHEN (House of Blois), 1135-1154.
+William I., 1066-1087.
+William II., 1087-1100.
+Henry I., 1100-1135.
+Stephen (House of Blois), 1135-1154.

-143. Duke William hears of Harold's Accession; Message to Harold. - Duke William of Normandy was in his park near Rouen, the capital of his dukedom, getting ready for a hunting expedition, when the news was brought to him of Harold's accession (§ 111).
-The old chronicler says the duke "stopped short in his preparations; he spoke to no man, and no man dared speak to him."
+143. Duke William hears of Harold's Accession; message to Harold. - Duke William of Normandy was in his park near Rouen, the capital of his dukedom, getting ready for a hunting expedition, when the news was brought to him of Harold's accession.
+The old chronicler says "he stopped short in his preparations; he spoke to no man, and no man dared speak to him."

-At length he resolved to send a message to the King of England.
+At length he resolved to send a message to the king of England.
 His demand is not known; but whatever it was, Harold appears to have answered with a rough refusal.

 144. William prepares to invade England. - Then William determined to appeal to the sword.
 During the spring and summer of that year, the duke was employed in fitting out a fleet for the invasion, and his smiths and armorers were busy making lances, swords, and coats of mail.
-The Pope favored the expedition and presented a banner blessed by himself, to be carried in the attack; "mothers, too, sent their sons for the salvation of their souls."
+The Pope favored the expedition, and presented a banner blessed by himself, to be carried in the attack; "mothers, too, sent their sons for the salvation of their souls."

-145. The Expedition sails (1066).-After many delays, at length all was ready, and at daybreak (Sept.
-27, 1066) William sailed with a fleet of several hundred ships and a large number of transports, his own vessel leading the van, with the consecrated banner at the mast-head.
+- 145. The Expedition sails.
+After many delays, at length all was ready, and at daybreak, Sept.
+27, 1066, William sailed with a fleet of several hundred ships and a large number of transports, his own vessel leading the van, with the consecrated banner at the mast-head.
 His army consisted of archers and cavalry, and may have numbered between fifty and sixty thousand.
 They were partly his own subjects, and partly hired soldiers, or those who joined for the sake of plunder.
-He also carried a large force of smiths and carpenters, with timber ready cut and fitted for a wooden castle.

-146. William lands at Pevensey. - The next day the fleet anchored at Pevensey, under the walls of that old Roman fortress of Anderida (§ 71), which had stood, a vacant ruin, since the Saxons stormed it nearly six hundred years before.
-Tradition says that as William stepped on shore he stumbled and fell.
-"God preserve us!" cried one of his men; "this is a bad sign."
-But the duke, grasping the pebbles of the beach with both his outstretched hands, exclaimed, "Thus do I seize the land!"

-147. Harold in the North. - There was, in fact, no power to prevent him from establishing his camp, for King Harold (§ 111) was in the north quelling an invasion headed by the King of the Norwegians and his brother Tostig, who hoped to secure the throne for himself.
-Harold had just sat down to a victory feast, after the battle of Stamford Bridge,2 when news was brought to him of the landing of William.

-It was this fatal want of unity in England which made the Norman Conquest possible.
+He also carried a large force of smiths and carpenters, with timber ready cut and fitted for a wooden castle. - 146.
+William lands at Pevensey.
+The next day the fleet anchored at Pevensey, under the walls of that old Roman fortress of Anderida, which had stood, a vacant ruin, since the Saxons stormed it nearly six hundred years before.
+As William stepped on shore he stumbled and fell.
+"God preserve us!" cried one of his men, "this is a bad sign."
+But the duke, grasping the pebbles of the beach with both his outstretched hands, exclaimed, "Thus do I seize the land!" - 147.
+Harold in the North.
+There was, in fact, no power to prevent him from establishing his camp, for King Harold was in the north quelling an invasion headed by the king of the Norwegians and his brother Tostig, who hoped to secure the throne for himself.
+Harold had just sat down to a victory-feast, after the battle of Stamford Bridge,2 when news was brought to him of the landing of William.
+It was this fatal want of unity in England which made the Norman conquest possible.
 Had not Harold's own brother Tostig turned traitorously against him, or had the north country stood squarely by the south, Duke William might have found his fall on the beach an omen indeed full of disaster.

-148. What William did after landing (1066).-As there was no one to oppose him, William made a fort in a corner of the old Roman wall of Anderida (§ 71).
-He then marched to Hastings, a few miles farther east, where he set up his wooden castle on that hill where the ruins of a later stone castle may still be seen.
-Having done this, he pillaged the country in every direction, until the 14th of October, the day of the great battle.

-Pevensey: see Map No. 6, facing page 42.
+Pevensey: see Map No. 7, page 44.
+Stamford Bridge, Yorkshire.